hewliyang/fyp-typst/preliminaries.typ

 such that the frequency spectrum has been quantized to a chosen $n_"mels"$.

 The choice of $n_"mels"$ is depends on the use case.
-For example both @wang2017tacotronendtoendspeechsynthesis and @kim2021conditionalvariationalautoencoderadversarial both choose a value of 80 bands.
+For example both @wang2017tacotronendtoendspeechsynthesis and @kim2021conditionalvariationalautoencoderadversarial both choose a value of 80 bands for training Tacotron and VITS respectively.

 Also recall @image-linear-spectrogram-instrument.
 Applying the mel-scale transform with $n_"mels"=128$, we get